 Y PUM BYA

-Y Pum ByaY Pum Bya (58) is a leader of the Montagnard Evangelical Church of Christ in Dak Lak province in Vietnam’s Central Highlands.
-He is serving a 14-year prison sentence in Gia Trung Prison, Gia Lai province for peacefully promoting religious freedom and human rights for his fellow Montagnard people.
+Y Pum ByaY Pum Bya (60) is a leader of the Montagnard Evangelical Church of Christ in Dak Lak province in Vietnam’s Central Highlands.
+He was arrested in 2018 and is serving a 14-year prison sentence in Gia Trung Prison, Gia Lai province for peacefully promoting religious freedom and human rights for his fellow Montagnard people, with an expected release date of 2032.
 He previously served an eight-year prison sentence on the same charge of “undermining national unity policy“.

 Y Pum Bya and his family became Christians in the 1990s and since then he has ministered in an unregistered house church.
 He and other church members have been subjected to police raids, pressure to renounce their faith, detention and interrogation about their religious activity, which officials claim is a front for political organising.